 Working With a Triple Net Advisor

-An experienced real estate advisor – like a private equity firm – is beneficial because they provide investors with domain specific expertise and access to institutional quality triple net leased real estate properties through their established network of tenant and broker relationships.
-Investors interested in working with a private equity firm should perform their own due diligence on the firm, their track record, their investment philosophy, their investment offerings, and their fee structure to ensure it is a good fit for their own objectives.
+An experienced real estate advisor, like a private equity firm, is beneficial because they provide investors with domain specific expertise and access to institutional quality triple net leased real estate properties through their established network of tenant and broker relationships.
+Investors interested in working with a private equity firm should perform their own due diligence on the firm, their track record, their investment philosophy, their investment offerings, and their fee structure to ensure it is a good fit for the investor’s own objectives.

-It is possible to find this type of lease structure in any property, but they tend to be most common in retail spaces and office buildings.
+- It is possible to find this type of lease structure in any property, but triple net leases tend to be most common in retail spaces and office buildings.

-For individual real estate investors, partnering with a private equity firm can be beneficial because it provides them with access to institutional quality deals that they would likely not be able to afford on their own.
+- For individual real estate investors, partnering with a private equity firm can be beneficial because it provides them with access to institutional quality triple net lease deals that they would likely not be able to afford on their own.

 Interested In Learning More?